DeleMike/Virtual-Health-Assistant/README.md

 # Virtual-Health-Assistant

-A medical health assistant that works with NLP and Computer Vision to detect illness symptoms when described and suggest remedies.
+A medical assistant solution that handles simple, repetitive tasks - works on the idea of NLP which detects illness symptoms of user when described, suggests remedies/ directs to a doctor if needed.

 All project work goes here.